zumasys/docs/site/jbase/compilation/catalog/README.md

 `export JBCDEV_CLIB=/usr/global/clib` (UNIX)
 `set JBCDEV_CLIB=C:\GLOBAL\CLIB` (Windows)

 Programmers should be aware that by convention jBC program names have an extension of ".b" (and also ".B" on Windows).
-The [jbc](https://https://static.zumasys.com/jbase/r99/knowledgebase/manuals/3.0/30manpages/man/sup42_JBC.htm)command expects programs specified as "name.b".
+The [jbc](./../compilation/jcompile/README.md) command expects programs specified as "name.b".
 The BASIC and CATALOG commands do not require programs to have a **.b** extension because they add one when necessary.
 This can be seen when the verbose option is used on BASIC and CATALOG.
 If a main program has a **.b** extension, it is dropped when the program is cataloged.
 For example, if the name of the program is CUSTMAINT.b, the resulting executable created by CATALOG is called CUSTMAINT.
 If a subroutine has a **.b** extension, then it's internal name should **not** have the extension:

 | valid | Invalid |
 | UPDATECUST.B | UPDATECUST.B |